MCaraACO/coursera-getting-and-cleaning-data-project/CodeBook - Getting and Cleaning data - Coursera.md

 ## Modifications :

 1. Merging train and test datasets
-2. Changing column names
+2. Subsetting data by keeping std and mean columns
+3. Changing column names - Measurements modified to be more understandable (on abreviations) of the subseted data :
+For exemple : "timeBodyGyroscope-Standard_deviation-Z" was "timeBodyBodyGyro-std()-Z"
-3. Attribution of activity labels to activities of test data
+4. Attribution of activity labels to activities of test data
-4. Subsetting data by keeping std and mean columns
 5. Tidying data by calculation of the mean by measurements for each subject IDs and activity labels